pmb-7684/Data_Mining_Regression_Project3/README.md

 Documentation: https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html

-### **Impact Section --To BE COMPLETED**
+### **Impact Section**

+This project could spark interest for investment into wave energy.
+With future interest and investement, it is important to understand the pros and cons of wave energy generation.

-The ability to generate wave energy offers any positive possibilities
- - Unlike solar or wind power, wave patterns are more predictable and consistent which allows for reliable energy production.
-Many researchers believe that waves are always breaking on the shore which can make wave energy inexhaustible.
- - Oceans cover more than 75% of the Earth's surface which increases the opportunity to use wave converters.
- - Like other renewable resources, wave energy does not have harmful emissions.
+The ability to generate wave energy offers many positive possibilities.
+Unlike solar or wind power, wave patterns are more predictable and consistent which allows for reliable energy production.
+Oceans cover more than 75% of the Earth's surface which increases the opportunity to use wave converters.
+Many believe since waves are always breaking on the shore,wave energy is inexhaustible.
+Like other renewable resources, wave energy does not have harmful emissions.
- - ll

-The disadvantages of generating wave energy includes
- - Like wind turbines, Wave converters can be visually disruptive to coastal areas.
- - inference with marine animal migration, damage to the seafloor ecosystems and obsructing shipping lanes.
+The disadvantages of generating wave energy includes like wind turbines, Wave converters can be visually disruptive to coastal areas.
+The coastal locations are best for wave energy production because of the strong wave patterns.
+People who own homes on the coastline may not appreciate seeing wave converters interfering their view.
+It could also infer with marine animal migration, damage to the seafloor ecosystems and obsructing shipping lanes.
 Wave energy turbines can also change habitats near the coast.
- - Although, wave energy seems abundent, the set up cost of the technology is very high with frequent maintenance.
+Although, wave energy could be an less expensive form of energy, the set up cost of the technology is very high with frequent maintenance.
- - The location of wave energy converters are limited to being building on the coast with strong wave patterns.

-**Discuss the possible impact of your project.
-This can be socially, ethically, etc. It cannot be something like "our project has no impact" or "our project has no negative impact."
-Even the most well-intentioned projects *could* have a negative impact.
-We will not be checking for "right" or "wrong" answers, but showing your critical thinking.**

 ### **Conclusion  --To BE COMPLETED**